-For those attempting to research how the materials of a Hario V60 performs, we know that much of the information out there can be unsubstantiated – turning into a game of telephone overtime!
-At Eight Ounce, we have a multitude of pour overs we test and use on a regular basis.
-I wanted to tackle this topic in particular and use this as an opportunity to properly dive into the different options we offer and compare the differences.
+For those attempting to research how the materials of a Hario V60 performs, we know that much of the information out there can be unsubstantiated and a little bit confusing!
+Here at Eight Ounce, we have a multitude of pour overs that we test and use on a regular basis.
+I wanted to tackle this topic in particular and use this as an opportunity to compare the temperature differences between each product.

 I tested four popular Hario V60-02s, all made of different materials:

 I set up this experiment to test the variable temperature performance of each material.
 The measuring tool used was a thermocouple inserted between a pre-wet filter and the internal wall of each pour over.
 This was prepared in a way so that I could get an accurate reading of the temperature and how it affects the coffee.

 - 20g of coffee

 - 320g of water at 93°C (~200°F)

 - ~3 minute and 15 second brew time

 I recorded a video of the timer and thermocouple reader while I was doing the pour.
 This way I could later come back to the recorded information and input my results on a graph.
 At the beginning of each pour over, I started the timer and did a pre-bloom of 60 grams with 93°C water within a total of 10 seconds.
 I then let the coffee fully bloom for 30 seconds, and started my final pour at 40 seconds.
 Once the timer reached 90 seconds, I stopped pouring and let the coffee drip.
 I tried to keep all pour overs as consistent as possible, having a brew time of ~195 seconds.
 At 270 seconds, I would click a beeper to help me stay on track, and would stop all tests at 300 seconds.

 In this graph, I manually input each temperature reading every 10 seconds, all the way up to 300 seconds (5 minutes):